-DAS-1800ST/HR Series boards provide two clocks: a pacer clock and a burst mode conversion clock.
-In paced mode, the pacer clock works alone to time interrupt-mode and DMA-mode operations, as shown in Figure 2-4.
-In burst mode and burst mode with SSH, the pacer clock and the burst mode conversion clock work together to time interrupt-mode and DMA-mode operations, also shown in Figure 2-4.
-These clock sources are described in the following sections.
+DAS-1800AO Series boards provide two clocks for A/D conversions: a pacer clock and a burst mode conversion clock.
+In paced mode, the pacer clock works alone to time interrupt-mode and DMA-mode operations; in burst mode and burst mode with SSH, the pacer clock and the burst mode conversion clock work together to time interrupt-mode and DMA-mode operations.
+The timing for these two modes is illustrated in Figure 2-2.
+The paced mode and burst mode conversion clock sources are described in the following subsections.

-Pacer Clock
+Pacer Clock Sources